ailabstw/PGSbuilder/docs/interpreting-the-result.md

 ![Manhattan plot](images/manhattan.png)

 ### Variant table
-The variant table shows all significant SNPs.
-The detail of annotation for each SNP is referred to [Annotation](#annotation)
+The variant table shows all significant SNPs, which is sorted according to several annotation information including transcript consensus, mutation consequence, mutation severity, and feature biotype.
+The detail of annotation for each SNP is referred to [Annotation](#annotation).

 ![Variant table](images/variant_table.png)